San Marcos, Texas: Economy

-San Marcos' central location along IH-35 and strong infrastructure makes it ideal for industry.
-It includes business incentives, a high quality of life, regional airports and proximity to major international airports, access to major roadways such as IH-35, SH-130, US-183, and IH-10, networking opportunities and support for small businesses and entrepreneurs, a healthy tax structure, and a diverse and talented workforce.
+San Marcos' central location along I-35 and strong infrastructure make it conducive for industry.
+It includes business incentives, high quality of life, regional airports and proximity to major international airports, access to major roadways such as I-35, SH-130, US-183, and I-10, networking opportunities and support for small businesses and entrepreneurs, low tax structure, and a diverse workforce.

 The top employers in 2021 are the following: